knielbo/knielbo.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a researcher and infrastructure manager at Aarhus University Denmark.
-As a researcher, I use a computionational and data-driven approach to understand the _dynamics of sociocultural systems_.
+As a researcher, I use computionational and data-driven approaches to understand the _dynamics of sociocultural systems_.
 As an infrastructure manger, I strive to empower and accelerate humanities and social science research through _interactive computing_ and _collaborative development_.
 Throughout my academic career, I have participated in a range inter- and transdisciplinary research projects that have explored the _cultural information space_ aided by statistics, computer algorithms, and visualization.

 Current Projects